31.07.2017 Letter from YirolBy John Ryle • Rift Valley Institute • 31 July 2017 • 1,303 words

 Last month in Yirol I bought a heifer—a brindled two-year old, not yet in calf.
-In the Dinka cattle-naming system a cow like this is called nyang, the crocodile, a reference to the colour-pattern of her hide.
+In the cattle-naming system of the Muonyjang – the Dinka people – a cow like this is called nyang, the crocodile, a reference to the colour-pattern of her hide.
 I bought my nyang at the livestock auction on the edge of Yirol town, the administrative centre of Eastern Lakes state, in South Sudan’s pastoral heartland.
 The cattle for sale were tethered to pegs in a fenced enclosure; the handsomest animals were on parade outside.
 There were several fine heifers with their calves, and oxen with the black-and-white colour-patterns that Dinka livestock owners value beyond all else.

 There was majak, the pelican, makuei, the fish eagle, and makuac the leopard.
 And black machar and red malual and white mabior.
 The first three were muoor cien, song-oxen, pampered and groomed, their massive horns cut to grow asymmetricallly, magnificent animals celebrated in song—and coveted by men.

 At the auction ground metal bells were hanging from a tree, with newly woven tethering ropes for sale.
 Several hundred prospective buyers and sellers were gathered around the livestock enclosure.
 On a high bank of earth the auctioneer strode back and forth, praising the animals that passed through his hands, calling the bids thick and fast—as auctioneers do everywhere—and ringing a brass bell to mark each sale.
 Some animals were selling for high prices: one, majok, a white ox with black on his head and shoulder and on his rump—fetched more than 100,000 Sudanese pounds, almost a thousand dollars.
 People said that traders from Bor, across the river, were pushing the prices up.